 Its okay: we've been together for ages so we're in a common law marriage

 There is no such thing.
-If you are not married or in a civil partnership your partner has no rights at all when you die.
+If you are not married or in a civil partnership your partner has no entitlement to your assets when you die.

 Right.
 But I don't need a will once i'm married?

-You haven’t been paying attention!
-A will allows you to decide exactly who gets your stuff and in what circumstances.
+A will allows you to decide exactly who gets your assets and in what circumstances.
 It also allows you to do things like appoint guardians so that any future children will be looked after if you should both die.
 Basically, it will help ensure that, whatever the future brings, you are as prepared as you can be.

-Getting married will automatically cancel an existing will.
+Getting married will automatically revoke an existing will.
 So remember to make a new one.
 This can be as simple as signing a new copy of the old one.